"In a Wonderland they lie,

 Lingering in the golden gleam -

 There is a very short period of time that everyone is a child, and only so many summers we can experience as a child, before they "die", and we must become adults.
 In this series, I focus on the fleetingness of time, and the dream like world my daughter takes me to, as she escapes into her imagination in the outside world of our home, the Ohio landscape.
 Through multiple exposures and a technique called freelensing in which I hold my broken film lenses, detached from the camera, I have tried to create the world which she imagines and inhabits.
 One in which time is irrelevant and where fairies do exist, and she is Queen of the Butterflies.
 It is an escape to wonderland, a dream world she flies away to, and always comes back.

 This series started in 2016 and continued into 2017.
-I don't know if there will be another "summer of the cicadas" like this.
 These photographs of single, delicate and fragile moments of time, I collected just as we collected the beautiful see through wings of the cicadas, that summer of 2016.
 Like the cicadas that lived such a short time, these moments did too.
 They were beautiful and real, and then they were gone, only to be remembered in photographs, just as all we had left were the wings of the cicadas in the end.
-Each photograph in this series is a beautiful individual moment, that was not a memory as it was taken, but became one in it's afterlife.
+Each photograph in this series is an individual moment, that was not a memory as it was taken, but became one in it's afterlife.
 However, strung together, in this series, this is their "song", like the cicadas, of those magical summer days.